comfyrei/owo-ify/README.md

 Download: [hexColorPreview.plugin.js](hexColorPreview.plugin.js)

 ## owo-ify plugin
-Replace all l's and r's in your messages with w's
+Replace all l's and r's in your messages with w's when the message is sent

 ![Screenshot of owo-ify](/resources/owo-ify.png?raw=true)